 If the BSW system stops working, the RCTA system (if so equipped) will also stop working.

-Stop the vehicle in a safe location, place the vehicle in the P (Park) position, turn the engine off and restart the engine.
+Stop the vehicle in a safe location, turn the engine off and restart the engine.
 If the message continues to appear, have the system checked.
 It is recommended that you visit a NISSAN dealer for this service.